Project-Bonfire/Reliability-analysis/prepare_sim/cell_export_parser/README.md

  - Select `file->elaborate`
  - Select all cells
  - Mark all cells with `ctrl+a`
- - Right click, select report, select selection, select file to export, unmark print
+ - Right click, select report, select selection, select file to export, untick append to file, untick to report viewer
  - Then Remove everything else which was printed to the file (Warnings and messages with `*`)